liyefei737/simimgs/README.md

 ```
  python -m simimgs -h
 ```
-To upgrade to the latest version on PyPi:
+To update to the latest version on PyPi:
 ```
  pip install --upgrade simimgs
 ```